 5. Don’t play through the pain or with an injury.
 “It’s important to respect the healing process and to avoid playing when one has an injury,” says Dr. Packard Spicer.
 “Also, know your child and the signs that he or she shows when in pain, and instead of telling him to “tough it out,” pull him out of the game to prevent an actual injury.”

 Good nutrition is important for bone building.
 “Especially for kids, it is important to eliminate the “junk” food from their diets and to add the necessary fruits and vegetables, calcium, and protein that help build strong bones,” Dr. Packard Spic

 At PeakFit we make fitness fun and challenging without compromising safety.
-All our programs are specifically designed to meet your kids need.
-This a non- competitive environment and our program helps kids reach their general health or specific fitness goals.
+All our programs are specifically designed to meet your kid's needs.
+This is a non-competitive environment and our program help kids reach their general health or specific fitness goals.
 Our method of choice is Strength and Conditioning.
-This is a very pratical training and it teaches a kid how to use there body and is designed to help the individual to thrive and grow physically and mentally, in a supportive enviornment.
+This is very practical training and it teaches a kid how to use their body and is designed to help the individual to thrive and grow physically and mentally, in a supportive environment.

 · Core Competency: Functional-based Training